-When you wake up from the anesthetics you will have a drip to give you fluids and may have a catheter in your bladder.
+After the operation you may have a drip to give you fluids and may have a catheter in your bladder.
 The surgeon may have placed a pack inside the vagina to reduce any bleeding into the tissues.
-Both the pack and the catheter are usually removed within 48 hours of the operation.
+Both the pack and the catheter are usually removed within 24 hours of the operation.
 It is normal to get a creamy discharge for 4 to 6 weeks after surgery.
 This is due to the presence of stitches in the vagina.
-As the stitches absorb the discharge will gradually reduce.
+The discharge will gradually reduce as the stitches are absorbed.
 If the discharge has an offensive odor contact your doctor.
 You may get some blood-stained discharge immediately after surgery or starting about a week after surgery.
 This blood is usually quite thin and old, brownish looking and is the result of the body breaking down blood trapped under the skin.